 EET400 - Senior Project Proposal

+This senior course provides the student with an opportunity to integrate several concepts of different areas of the program and it allows him/her to pursue specialized interests.
 The student will submit a written proposal for a project.
-After approval of the project the student will be assigned a faculty adviser.
-Minimum requirements for the proposal are submission of a functional specification and a time schedule for completion.
-Prerequisite: CET 360, EET 370, and senior status. corequisite: ENG 217.
-(1 cr.)
-Alternate fall.
+After approval of the project the student will be assigned a faculty advisor.
+Minimum requirements for the proposal are submission of a functional specification and time schedule for completion.
+Prerequisites: CET360.
+Concurrency requisites: EET 370, ENG 217.

 EET410 - Automatic Control Systems